Mass-like invariants for asymptotically hyperbolic metrics: Abstract

 \section{Abstract}

 In this article, we classify the set of asymptotic mass-like invariants for asymptotically hyperbolic metrics.
-It turns out that the standard mass is just one example (but probably the most important one) among the two families of invariants we find.
+It turns out that the standard mass is just one example among the two families of invariants we find.
 These invariants are attached to finite-dimensional representations of the group of isometries of hyperbolic space.
-They are then described in terms of wave harmonic polynomials and polynomial solutions to the linearized Einstein equations in Minkowski space.
+We described the invariants in terms of wave harmonic polynomials and polynomial solutions to the linearized Einstein equations in Minkowski space.

 \subjclass[2000]{53C21, (83C05, 83C30)}